6aika/open-city-modules/README.md

-# README
+# Open City Modules

-## Open City Modules
+This repository contains generic and reusable Open City Modules and onboarding step meant to be used in projects derived from [Open City Skeleton](https://github.com/haltu/open-city-skeleton) repo.

-This is the module repository for the Open City project.
+## Installation

 This repository can be imported to an existing project using `npm install`.
 Yarn is currently not supported, as it doesn't respect `.npmignore` and `files`